niemca/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 tBodyGyroMean
 tBodyGyroJerkMean

 Several statistics and variables were calculated from this measurements.
-As previously stated, only the mean and standard deviation were kept.
+As stated on the Readme.md file attached on this Repository, only the mean and standard deviation variables were kept.

-Finally, each of were averaged
+Finally, all these mean and standard deviation variables from the original data set were averaged for each activity performed by each subject, in order to get the required tidy data set.